shahzebbb/Glasses-Neural-Network/README.md

  2. glasses_array_data: This folder also contains our entire dataset except that the dataset has been converted to array form (.npy) and can be used by our neural network.
 It also contains 'training_data_label.npy' and 'testing_data_label.npy' which contains the labels for the arrays (whether the array represents an image in whcih the person is wearing glasses or not).
  3. glasse_neural_network: This folder contains a model of our neural_network that I trained preivously.
 It has a an accuracy of around 92% on our test data.

+ # RESULTS AND ISSUES WITH OUR NEURAL NETWORK
+ The neural network has an accuracy rating of 92% on our testing data.
+While this is a very high percentage, the model does run into some errors which I have listed below:
+ 1. When training the neural network, the accuracy of the model randomly falls down and gets stuck at 0.5140 and does not go back up.
+This occurence seems essentially random as sometimes the accuracy goes as high as 0.93 but at times falls down at 0.5140.
+To solve this I repeated the training multiple times to get a better accuracy.
+ 2. I tested the neural network with my images of myself to see how accurate it was.
+After inputting around 50 images, I came to the conclusion that the neural network will only detect if you're wearing glasses if the glasses are at the centre of the image.
+Otherwise it will say you are not wearing glasses.
+This is probably because of the dataset I've used and the fact that all the people wearing glasses are usually in the middle of the image.